 Tumescent liposuction involves making small incisions in the target area, such as the abdomen or outer legs.
 The surgeon then inserts a thin cannula that injects lidocaine and epinephrine to reduce pain, swelling, and bleeding.

-Next, the plastic surgeon inserts another cannula that sucks out the fat and fluid.
+Next, the plastic surgeon inserts another cannula that sucks out the excess fat and fluid.
 The incisions are closed and the patient is sent to the recovery area.

 You will be groggy for most of the day as you wake up from general anesthesia, so you will need a friend or family member to drive you home.

-Note: If you have sagging skin in the abdomen, you may need a tummy tuck as well as liposuction.
+Note: If you have sagging loose skin anywhere in the abdomen, you may need a tummy tuck as well as liposuction.
 Also consider other procedures, such as a Brazilian butt lift; this rear-enhancing surgery uses fat transfer to give you a larger, shapelier rear.

-Liposuction is usually done on an outpatient basis, so you can probably go home that day.
+Lipo procedure is usually done on an outpatient basis, so you can probably go home that day.
 But if you have fat removed from several areas, you may need to stay overnight.

 If the surgeon gives you a prescription, remember to fill it before surgery so it’s available when you need it.
 You also should take it easy during the first three days and don’t lift anything heavy.
 This includes small children, so ask for help with the little ones if you need it.